-West Hills College Lemoore enriches lives, builds community, and enhances economic growth and development through quality learning opportunities.
+West Hills College Lemoore provides student centered guidance and support that produces educated, diversified and involved community members.
+As a new college, we recognize institutional development as a catalyst to enhance student learning outcomes.
 We are committed to educational excellence in partnership with the people and communities we serve.